 If someone in your family got a Nintendo Switch this Christmas, find out how to activate parental controls and make it family-friendly.

-Forget quitting smoking and exercising more, why not make a different type of resolution for 2017 – to help your kids use the internet safely?
+Forget quitting smoking and exercising more, why not make a different type of resolution – to help your kids use the internet safely?

 Facebook isn’t the only social network, there are plenty other of communication apps parents need to be aware of.

 Whether your child has just got their first smartphone, or you let them use yours, here are some brilliant fun and educational apps.